informalsystems/hermes/docs/architecture/adr-003-handler-implementation.md

 Other submodules may not need the generality and do away with the type parameter and trait bound altogether.

-##### Handler implementation
+##### Message processor implementation

-In this section we provide guidelines for implementating an actual handler.
+In this section we provide guidelines for implementating an actual message processor.

-We divide the handler in two parts: processing and persistance.
+We divide the message processor in two parts: processing and persistance.

 ###### Processing

-The actual logic of the handler is expressed as a pure function, typically named `process`, which takes as arguments a `Reader` and the corresponding message, and returns a `HandlerOutput<T, E>`, where `T` is a concrete datatype and `E` is an error type which defines all potential errors yielded by the handlers of the current submodule.
+The actual logic of the message processor is expressed as a pure function, typically named `process`, which takes as arguments a `Reader` and the corresponding message, and returns a `HandlerOutput<T, E>`, where `T` is a concrete datatype and `E` is an error type which defines all potential errors yielded by the message processors of the current submodule.

-For the "Create Client" handler of ICS 002, `T` would be defined as the following datatype:
+For the "Create Client" sub-protocol of ICS 002, `T` would be defined as the following datatype:

 ```rust
 pub struct CreateClientResult<CD: ClientDef> {